Just-Learning/just-learning.github.io/docs/learn-code/aws-developer.md

 - **free but pay for the resources** it provisions, full root access
 - error occurs: rollback all resources created on failure
 - can't nested templates
+- **custom resource** for unsupported service
+- circular dependency - when resources from a `DependOn` loop

 ### Template